leomccormack/Spatial_Audio_Framework/README.md

 * **ambi_dec** - a frequency-dependent Ambisonic decoder.
 Including the following decoding approaches: sampling ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).
 * **ambi_drc** - a frequency-dependent dynamic range compressor (DRC) for Ambisonic signals, based on the design proposed in [5].
 * **ambi_enc** - a simple Ambisonic encoder.
 * **array2sh** - converts microphone array signals into spherical harmonic signals (aka Ambisonic signals), based on theoretical descriptions [6,7].
-More details in [8].
+More details found in [8].
 * **beamformer** - a beamforming example with several different beamforming options.
 * **binauraliser** - convolves input audio with interpolated HRTFs, which can be optionally loaded from a SOFA file.
 * **dirass** - a sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assignment is based on the DoA estimates extracted from spatially-localised active-intensity vectors, which are biased towards each beamformer direction [9].
-* **panner** - a frequency-dependent VBAP panner [10], which allows for more consistent source loudness as a function of the room [11].
+* **panner** - a frequency-dependent VBAP panner [10], which permits source loudness compensation as a function of the room [11].
 * **matrixconv** - a basic matrix convolver with an optional partitioned convolution mode.
 * **multiconv** - a basic multi-channel convolver with an optional partitioned convolution mode.
-* **powermap** - sound-field visualiser using beamformers (PWD, MVDR) or sub-space methods (MUSIC).
+* **powermap** - sound-field visualiser based on beamformer (PWD, MVDR) energy or sub-space methods (MUSIC).
 * **rotator** - rotates spherical harmonic signals (aka Ambisonic signals) given yaw-pitch-roll angles [12].
 * **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors; as proposed in [8].
-* **upmix** - a (soon to be) collection of upmixing algorithms (currently only stereo to 5.x upmixing).

-Many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).
+Note that these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).

+## Contributing

+Suggestions and contributions to the code are both welcomed and encouraged.
+It should be highlighted that, in general, the framework has been designed to be highly modular with plenty of room for expansion.
+Therefore:
+* if you are researcher who has, for example, developed a new spatial-audio related method and want to integrate it into the framework... or
+* if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...

+then please feel free to do so.
+Although, note that if you wish to make a substantial change or addition, then consider first discussing it by raising a github "issue" or contacting the developers directly via email; we may be able to help.

+Note that we also very much appreciate feedback from developers who are using this framework, so if you are using it for an interesting project, then please let us know :-)

 ## Developers